-Group President, Discovery Channel, Animal Planet and Science Channel
+Group President, Discovery Channel, Animal Planet, Science Channel & Velocity

 Rich Ross serves as Group President of Discovery Channel, Animal Planet and Science Channel and oversees all creative and brand strategy, development, production, marketing and day-to-day operations for all three networks.
 Ross is based in Los Angeles and reports to David Zaslav, President and CEO of Discovery Communications.

 Ross earlier served as President of Discovery Channel.
 During his tenure, Discovery set records in a wide range of demos including millennials, core viewers, women, kids, and families, most recently in 2015 as Discovery delivered its best summer on record.
 Also in 2015, Ross led the network to its highest rated SHARK WEEK, its best second quarter during 2Q15 and its best quarter ever during 1Q15.
 NAKED AND AFRAID XL stands as the #1 unscripted freshman series on cable for 2015 to date.